schalkventer/schalkventer/README.md

 **I'm a developer & designer based in Cape Town, South Africa.**

-**I general find myself with the world of front-end development, product design, managing communities and mentoring others.**
+I general find myself with the world of front-end development, product design, managing communities and mentoring others.

 ## Current Things:

-At this moment I am actively spending my time on the following:**

 - 👪 _Administrative Director_ at [Front-end Development South Africa (FEDSA)](https://fedsa.org), a non-profit organisation (NPC No: _202015998708_) that serves as an administrative umbrella for projects that advance the sharing of knowledge between practitioner and aspiring practitioner within the South Africa front-end development industry.